 Strong History and Encouraging Outlook

 Throughout the past three decades, Poland has achieved consistent economic growth, with its capital, Warsaw, becoming the business center of Central and Eastern Europe.
-Poland’s well-diversified economy has proven to be one of Europe’s fastest-growing and most resilient to global headwinds.
-The country benefits from a sound macroeconomic framework, low-cost labor, corporate-friendly tax and law systems, and significant investment by foreigners and the European Union.
+Poland’s well-diversified economy is among the fastest-growing and most resilient in Europe, supported by a stable macroeconomic environment, low labor costs, a business-friendly regulatory framework, and significant investment from both foreign entities and the European Union.

 As a result, M&A activity has been booming in the country.
-Poland has ranked #1 numerous times in Central and Eastern Europe in terms of M&A deal volumes and total transaction value, a trend that we expect to continue.
+Poland has ranked #1 numerous times in Central and Eastern Europe in terms of M&A deal volumes and total transaction value, a trend that we at Aventis Advisors expect to continue.

-While the country’s tech-related industries have seen the most rapid growth in recent years, we saw a steady uptick in deal volumes across various sectors, led by software, energy, and other services.
-We also saw strong momentum in both strategic and financial acquisitions, private equity in particular, and encouraging growth in cross-border M&A, with the USA and UK leading the pack.
+While the country’s tech-related industries have seen the most rapid growth in recent years, we have also seen rising deal volumes across a range of industries, particularly in software, energy, and other services.
+Strong momentum was also observed in both strategic and financial transactions, with private equity activity and cross-border deals on the rise, especially from investors in the US and UK.

-Poland is currently facing numerous headwinds, and as a result, analysts are forecasting slower economic growth in the years ahead compared to pre-pandemic levels.
-However, investors remain bullish on the country thanks to its diversified and resilient economy and expect faster growth than the more developed western peers.
-We, therefore, see continued momentum and opportunity in the Polish M&A market.
+Poland is currently facing numerous headwinds, and as a result, analysts forecast slower economic growth in the years ahead compared to pre-pandemic levels.
+However, investor confidence remains high.
+Thanks to its financial resilience and diversification, Poland is still expected to outperform more mature Western markets.
+We continue to see strong deal momentum and long-term opportunity in the Polish M&A landscape.

 Why You Should Work with a Local M&A Advisor in Poland

-The growing number of M&A deals in Poland has raised the demand for M&A advisors across strategic investors and private equity firms.
-M&A advisors provide invaluable expertise and guidance, from finding businesses for sale to doing the due diligence and helping to close the deal.
+The growing number of M&A deals in Poland has increased demand for M&A advisors across strategic investors and private equity firms.
+M&A advisors provide invaluable expertise and guidance, from finding businesses for sale to doing due diligence and helping close the deal,from sourcing opportunities to due diligence and closing.

 Aventis Advisors Will Help You Navigate the Polish M&A Landscape

-At Aventis Advisors, our team accumulated significant know-how in helping international buyers navigate the unique complexities of investing in Poland.
-With our experience in bringing together foreign investors and Polish targets, you can trust us to take care of all your investment needs – from understanding complex financial requirements to bridging cultural gaps!
+Aventis Advisors is a Polish M&A advisor focusing on technology and growth companies.
+Our team has accumulated significant know-how in helping international buyers navigate the unique complexities of investing in Poland.
+With our experience in bringing together foreign investors and Polish targets, you can trust us to care for all your investment needs – from understanding complex financial requirements to bridging cultural gaps!

 Contact us if you want to learn more about M&A in Poland.
 We would be happy to answer any of your questions and find the best deals for you.